classic-terra/documents/research/implement-smart-contract-whitelist.md

 ## Edge Case

 The above mentioned concept is the most efficient I can think of in terms of "amount of coding and changes in the underlying param store".
-However, the concept has one rare edge case: If we community decides to whitelist execution on two different smart contract addresses then these two smart contracts are *automatically* "binance whitelisted" for MsgSend between those two.
+However, the concept has one rare edge case: If the community decides to whitelist execution on two different smart contract addresses then these two smart contracts are *automatically* "binance whitelisted" for `MsgSend` between those two.

 ## Disclaimer